sh4man4ik/ModerationBot/README.md

 # How does it work?

 The user sends a message to the bot.
 After that, it is sent to the administrator for moderation.
 If the administrator approves it, the message is posted on the Telegram channel.
 If not, then it is not.
+Make sure that the bot is added to the Telegram channel as administrator.

 # Source code